tristanpendergrass/idle-game/notes/Combat.md

 # Tag ideas
 * Tag that rewards certain parts of the player loadout. e.g. weakness to certain elements
 * Weakness that scales up depending on player's level in another skill.
 E.g. herbology confers bonus damage against plant enemies
+* Mysterious cult played for laughs.
+They say ominous things and make threats but they seem to be empty.
+"You play your part in the sinful entreaty."
+Other factions don't take them seriously.

 # Random concepts